 - FTC Investigation of the NEXUS Gas Transmission/Generation Pipeline transaction.
 Represented Avista Capital Partners, LLC (a private equity investment firm), in the sale of Generation Pipeline LLC (a midstream natural gas company) to NEXUS Gas Transmission, LLC.
 This transaction resulted in investigations by the FTC, which issued a “Second Request” for additional information relevant to the transaction, and by the Ohio Attorney General, which issued a similar Civil Investigative Demand.
 In response to these discovery requests, our clients produced thousands of documents and submitted other written materials showing that the transaction would not substantially lessen competition in the relevant area.
 After extensive discovery and negotiations with the FTC, the parties reached a consent agreement that included the removal of a non-compete clause from the purchase agreement.
 As a result of this consent agreement, the FTC withdrew its challenge to the transaction and the Commission voted unanimously to approve the deal in a decision issued on December 13, 2019.

-- Gypsum Drywall Criminal Investigation: Represented a large U.S. drywall manufacturer in connection with a federal grand jury antitrust investigation that was conducted by the DOJ Antitrust Division.
+- Gypsum Drywall Criminal Investigation: Represented a large U.S. drywall manufacturer in connection with a federal grand jury antitrust investigation that was conducted by the DOJ.
 The investigation focused on price increases in the drywall industry during 2012 and 2013.
-The Grand Jury considering the evidence was in the Western District of North Carolina.
+The Grand Jury considering the evidence was in the U.S. District Court for the Western District of North Carolina.
 We were informed in 2018 that the investigation as to our client has been closed.

-- Water Treatment Chemicals Criminal Investigation: Represented a U.S. chemical company in connection with a federal grand jury antitrust investigation being conducted by the DOJ Antitrust Division.
-The investigation focused on competitors who sell water treatment chemicals to municipalities and industrial users, such as paper mills, and whether those competitors had engaged in price fixing, bid rigging and/or customer allocation agreements.
-The Grand Jury considering the evidence was in the District of New Jersey.
+- Water Treatment Chemicals Criminal Investigation: Represented a U.S. chemical company in connection with a federal grand jury antitrust investigation being conducted by the DOJ.
+The investigation focused on competitors that sell water treatment chemicals to municipalities and industrial users, such as paper mills, and whether those competitors had engaged in price fixing, bid rigging and/or customer allocation agreements.
+The Grand Jury considering the evidence was in the U.S. District Court for the District of New Jersey.
 We were informed in 2019 that the investigation as to our client has been closed.

 Civil Antitrust Investigations

 - TrueCar Group Boycott Investigation: Represented a client who owns a group of Lexus automobile dealerships.
 The client was targeted in an investigation by the FTC regarding a possible concerted refusal to deal with a company that operates an online information platform for matching potential automobile purchasers with automobile sellers.
-The client was served with a Civil Investigative Demand (CID) in the investigation in May 2014 and responded by producing a large volume of documents.
+The client was served with a CID and responded by producing a large volume of documents.
 After protracted negotiations with the FTC, we were informed in June 2015 that the investigation directed at our client has been closed.